Second-Order Asymptotics of Two-Sample Tests: Asymptotics of Divergence Tests with Non-Invariant Divergences

 \section{Asymptotics of Divergence Tests\\ with Non-Invariant Divergences}

-In \cite{HJT25}, we proposed a divergence test for the GoF problem and characterized its second-order asymptotics for general divergences.
+\comment{In \cite{HJT25}, we proposed a divergence test for the GoF problem and characterized its second-order asymptotics for general divergences.
 Specifically, GoF testing is a binary hypothesis testing problem where, under hypothesis $H_0$, the sequence of observations $Z^n$ is distributed i.i.d.\ according to a known distribution $P$, and under hypothesis $H_1$, the sequence of observations $Z^n$ is distributed i.i.d.\ according to an unknown distribution $Q$ different from $P$.
 Thus, GoF testing is a special case of robust GoF testing when the uncertainty class $\mathcal{C}$ only contains one distribution $P$.
 The GLRT of this problem is the so-called Hoeffding test \cite{H65}, which decides on $H_0$ if $D_{\textnormal{KL}}(\tp_{Z^n}\| P)$ is below a given threshold $r>0$, and it decides on $H_1$ otherwise.
+The divergence test for this problem replaces the KL divergence $D_{\textnormal{KL}}$ by an arbitrary divergence $D$.}

+In \cite{HJT25}, we proposed a divergence test for the GoF problem and characterized its second-order asymptotics for general divergences.
+Specifically, GoF testing is a special case of robust GoF testing, introduced in Section~\ref{sec:GLRT}, when the uncertainty class $\mathcal{C}$ contains only one distribution $P$.
+The GLRT of this problem is the so-called Hoeffding test \cite{H65}, which decides on $H_0$ if $D_{\textnormal{KL}}(\tp_{Z^n}\| P)$ is below a given threshold $r>0$, and it decides on $H_1$ otherwise.
 The divergence test for this problem replaces the KL divergence $D_{\textnormal{KL}}$ by an arbitrary divergence $D$.

-Similar to Theorem~\ref{Thm:unknownPdivtest}, we showed in \cite[Cor.~1]{HJT25} that the divergence test with an invariant divergence achieves the same second-order asymptotics as the GLRT.
-In contrast, when the divergence is not invariant, the divergence test achieves the same first-order term as the GLRT, but the second-order term may be strictly larger than that of the GLRT for some alternative distributions $Q$.
-Thus, there are alternative distributions $Q$ for which the divergence test with a non-invariant divergence has a better second-order performance than the GLRT.
+Similar to Theorem~\ref{Thm:unknownPdivtest}, we showed in \cite[Cor.~1]{HJT25} that divergence tests with invariant divergences achieve the same second-order asymptotics as the GLRT.
+In contrast, divergence tests with non-invariant divergences achieve the same first-order term as the GLRT, but the second-order term may be strictly larger than that of the GLRT for some alternative distributions $Q$.
+Thus, there are alternative distributions $Q$ for which a divergence test with a non-invariant divergence has a better second-order performance than the GLRT.